 Decoupled Architecture and its Benefits

-Below are a few of the developmental advantages an organization can achieve by following decoupled architecture as a core development principle:
+Below are a few of the developmental advantages an organization or a UI UX design company can achieve by following decoupled architecture as a core development principle:

 - Independent UI component framework